stackbit-projects/swell-pool-main-2e914/src/pages/index.md

           Once our pool is found, click to delegate and approve the transaction.

-          *   Enjoy ~5% annual staking rewards.
+          *   Enjoy consistent staking rewards.
           *   Continue having a SWELL day!
         content_align: left
         actions: []